 This becomes problematic when you realize that most local packs on mobile devices are missing the website icon, which essentially means all these searches/impressions will be missing in Search Console.

 This causes even more of a discrepancy when you start to realize how different the algorithms are for local packs and organic search results.
 There are tons of keywords that rank businesses for one and not the other.
-For example, if you look at the Search Engine Results Page (SERP) for “Botox”, you’ll see that there is a local pack at the top but the rest of the search results are highly favoring national sites that no small business stands a shot competing with.
+For example, if you look at the Search Engine Results Page (SERP) for “Botox”, you’ll see that there is a local pack at the top, but the rest of the search results are highly favoring national sites that no small business stands a shot competing with.

-We also see that sometimes the local pack will show businesses local to that area but yet the organic results show businesses in the next town over.
-For example, when I search “car accident lawyer” from Aurora, ON, I get a local pack showing lawyers in Aurora but the organic results show me businesses in Toronto which is 40 minutes away.
+We also see that sometimes the local pack will show businesses local to that area, but yet the organic results show businesses in the next town over.
+For example, when I search “car accident lawyer” from Aurora, ON, I get a local pack showing lawyers in Aurora, but the organic results show me businesses in Toronto, which is 40 minutes away.

-We see this pattern more often with implicit queries so it wasn’t surprising to see that 40% of the search queries that were in our GMB list and missing from the Search Console list were implicit.
-According to our study, “Botox” was on the top 10 for the plastic surgeon in Google My Business and had 49 unique users, yet it wasn’t on the top 10 list from Search Console because it only had 18 impressions for 3 months.
+We see this pattern more often with implicit queries, so it wasn’t surprising to see that 40% of the search queries that were in our GMB list and missing from the Search Console list were implicit.
+According to our study, “Botox” was in the top 10 for plastic surgeons in Google My Business and had 49 unique users, yet it wasn’t on the top 10 list from Search Console because it only had 18 impressions for 3 months.
 At first, this makes no sense until you realize that most of the impressions they are getting from this query are coming from local packs on mobile devices.
 According to Search Console, he’s getting 6x more clicks for “botox” queries on mobile devices.

 - Search Console is tracking impressions from ranking trackers.
 We realized this pretty quickly when diving into some data in Search Console.
 We have a particular client with an extremely large report that tracks tons of keywords from various geo-coordinates.
 Take a guess at which day the report runs:

 Although one ranking report could trigger thousands of impressions in Search Console, it should only show up as 1 device/user inside Google My Business Insights.
 Darren Shaw, who operates a local search ranking tracker, confirmed that if you used a tracker that tracks both mobile and desktop, it might log as 2 in Google My Business Insights since there would be two different devices.
 From the case study, 40% of the top Search Console keywords that didn’t show up in Google My Business were explicit.
 I believe the reason for this is the local search community’s habit of focusing on these keywords.
 I generally hear things like “I don’t rank for ‘plumber Chicago'” a lot more than I hear “I don’t rank for ‘plumber'”.
 I think it’s possible that some people also assume that explicit keywords would convert better because they are more specific.
-That also turned out to be false according to our case study.
+That also turned out to be false, according to our case study.
 When we dove into the Google Ads accounts for 15 of these businesses and looked at a sample of 894 conversions*, we found that implicit queries actually converted at a higher rate overall.

 It also varied quite a bit across different clients, so it’s important to make sure you’re tracking and looking at both.

-We learned a lot in this study but if you work in the local search industry, these should be your main takeaways:
+We learned a lot in this study, but if you work in the local search industry, these should be your main takeaways: